Video games in the United States: Criticisms

 While the rise of American multiplayer games has grown the global video game industry, many video game journalists and gamers have heavily criticized some of the decisions and changes made by American companies, such as the addition of micro-transactions in video games.
-After the release and huge success of The Legend of Zelda: Breath of the Wild in 2017 and Elden Ring in 2022, complaints started pouring in that the American gaming industry was lacking far behind and not investing enough in innovation like Japanese gaming companies.
+After the release and huge success of The Legend of Zelda: Breath of the Wild in 2017, Elden Ring in 2022 and Baldur's Gate 3 in 2023, complaints started pouring in that the American gaming industry was lacking far behind and not investing enough in innovation such as Japanese and European gaming companies.